anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 ### `Action`

-The input of the action function is parameterised by the types for:
+The input of the action function is parameterized by the types for:

 - `C`: engine configuration,
 - `S`: local state,